UV Cure: American Ultraviolet Cool Cure and Open Cure 365 nm LED UV Exposure Tools

 - Press and hold “go” (or press and hold footswitch) to turn on lamps, release “go” button (or release footswitch) to turn lamps off.

-In order to become a qualified user of the UV Exposure Chamber, you need to follow each of these steps in the order as listed here:
+In order to become a qualified user of either of the UV Exposure Tools, you need to follow each of these steps in the order as listed here:

 - Complete the process to become a lab member of SNSF and follow the instructions to activate a Badger account.